-Internal walls
+Internal Walls

-Repair category 1
+Repair Category 1

-Notes No significant defects noted.
+Notes No significant defects evident.

-Floors including sub-floors
+Floors including Sub-floors

-Repair category 1
+Repair Category 1

-Notes No significant defects noted.

-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+There are areas of creaky flooring.

-Internal joinery and kitchen fittings
+Internal Joinery and Kitchen Fittings

-Repair category 1
+Repair Category 1

-Notes No significant defects noted.
+Notes No significant defects evident.